 The accompanying interim financial statements are unaudited but include all adjustments (consisting of normal recurring adjustments), which Cohu, Inc. (the "Company" or "Cohu") considers necessary for a fair statement of the results for the period.
-The operating results for the three months ended March 31, 2004, are not necessarily indicative of the operating results for the entire year or any future period.
-These financial statements should be read in conjunction with the consolidated financial statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2003 and management's discussion and analysis of financial condition and results of operations included elsewhere herein.
+These financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America and should be read in conjunction with the consolidated financial statements included in the Company's Annual Report on Form 10-K filed with the Securities and Exchange Commission for the year ended December 31, 2003 and management's discussion and analysis of financial condition and results of operations included elsewhere herein.
+The operating results for the three and nine months ended September 30, 2004, are not necessarily indicative of the operating results for the entire year or any future period.